Msuf123/crud-angular-app-frontend/README.md

 You also need to update line no 48 in same file (login.components.ts) You need to enter your google client id by following setps:
 1.
-Note: in case of google make sure your redirect url matches
+Note: in case of google make sure your redirect url matches My web app works in the following manner :